w3c-ccg/verifiable-conditions/README.md

 Fulfilled if the verificationMethod found by dereferencing the DID URL “delegatedIdUrl” is fulfilled.
 The dereferenced DID document MUST contain a verificationMethod found using the DID URL.
 The dereferenced DID document MUST NOT contain multiple verificationMethods found using the DID URL.

+DISCUSSION: is this needed? can just use URI?

 ## Relationship
 ```json
 {